Graduate Assistantship Packages

 - The applicant must:

-- Be a fully admitted student to a UNF graduate program
+- Have a completed application to a UNF graduate program that is either pending or accepted;

-- Be a full-time graduate student enrolled in a minimum of 9 credit hours per semester or 6 for doctoral students;
+- Be a full-time graduate student enrolled in a minimum of 9 credit hours per semester for master's students or 6 credit hours per semester for doctoral students;

 Requirements for continued eligibility for the remainder of the award period: